trampfox/go-todo-aws-lambda-es/README.md

 ![Architecture](aws-architecture.jpeg)

-Deploying this solution sets up the below resources:
+Deploying this solution sets up:
-* An API gateway to expose four lambda functions
+* An API gateway to expose four Lambda functions
 * Four Lambda functions which implement the following functionalities:
     * Retrieve a task by ID (GET /task/{id})
     * Retrieve all tasks (GET /task)
     * Save a new task (POST /task)
     * Basic authentication (/auth)
-* A Lambda function to forward the logs to the Elasticsearch instance
+* A Lambda function to forward the logs to an AWS Elasticsearch domain
 * AWS Elasticsearch domain (1 node)
 * An Internet gateway
 * A VPC, a subnet and a security group for the Elasticsearch instance and the log forwarder

 ## Under the hood

-Below is a brief explanation of what you can find inside the project:
+Below there is a brief explanation of what you can find inside the project:

 ```
 .